ResursBank/ResursBank.github.io/docs/testing/test-data---norway.md

 ## 🔔 Sunset Notice

 The status value **`FROZEN`** is **deprecated** and will be removed from the payment flow.
-It is only used during a transitional phase and must not be used for new integrations.
+It is only used during a transitional period and should not be relied upon in new implementations.

-Recommended final status values are:
+New integrations must instead use the final status values, such as:

 *   `AUTHORIZED`
 *   `REJECTED`
 *   `ANNULLED`
+*   `CAPTURED`
 ***

 ## ✔ Records without `FROZEN`